hrk00007/Spring-Boot-Revision-Sheet/README.md

 7. What is Option Arguments?
 What is the use of it?
 8. What is Non-Option Arguments?
 What is the use of it?
 9. Where are option arguments and non-Option Arguments stored?
+---

+### Spring Boot Profiles

+1. What is Profile concepts and why do we need them?
+2. What are two ways we can use profile concepts?
+3. What is the syntax and Naming rule of the profiles using application.properties?
+4. How to active profile at runtime?
+5. What is Profiles Fallback in Spring Boot?